Written by Kristin Savage on January 17, 2020

 Document management is a hot topic right now, given the importance of data in the way the world does business in the digital age.
 If you want to ensure that your company never falls foul of the data breaches or non-compliance scandals that seem to be popping up all over the place, you’re going to need one of the best document management systems.
 It’s the system of in-house procedures that ensures you have everything covered when it comes to your documentation.
 Here’s how you can keep a records management plan running smoothly in ten simple steps.

-If you want to be able to sleep with the peace of mind that everything is under control and your documents are not in danger of being hacked, you’re going to have to get your best people on the case.
+If you want to be able to sleep with the peace of mind that everything is under control and your personal papers are not in danger of being hacked, you’re going to have to get your best people on the case.
 They’re the ones who know your business inside out, and where possible, they should come from as many different departments as possible.
 That way, you’ll have an accurate picture of how data and electronic files are used companywide, and you won’t forever be amending your plan to cater to the needs of different departments.

 It’s no use having one of the most technical document management systems that only a handful of people can decipher.
 You may well have come up with the smartest, most innovative approach for storing documents, but if people don’t know how to use it, then it’s just not going to have much of an impact on the way you do things.